Representative director and CEO Motohisa Yoshimura

 *Unit: Million yen.
 The estimates are provided by the company.

-Sales and profit will grow.
-Sales and operating income are estimated to hit a record high.
+Sales and operating income are estimated to increase, hitting a record high.

-Yoshimura Food Holdings has established an original business model in the food industry, and pursues growth with two engines: “the increase of group companies” and “the expansion of business of existing group companies.”
+Yoshimura Food Holdings has established an original business model in the food industry, and pursues growth with two engines: “the increase of the number of group companies” and “the expansion of business of existing group companies.”

 ① Growth through the increase in the number of group companies